Upcoming Witcher Games Explained: Polaris, Sirius, Canis Majoris

 Details about the protagonist, location, and time period of Polaris remain undisclosed, leaving fans in anticipation.
 However, a teaser image of a lynx-shaped witcher medallion does suggest that it could center on the School of the Lynx.
 This school has not been mentioned in the books or Witcher games.

-Details from CDPR’s Q1 2023 earnings report show that it’s ramping up development on both Polaris and Sirius.
+Details from CDPR’s earnings reports show that it’s ramping up development on both Polaris and Sirius.

 Witcher Sirius